Pharmaceutical Approach

 5-HTP Therapy For Human Diseases – Promise & Limitations

-5-HTP has shown therapeutic potential in a wide spectrum of human disorders, most notably depression, but also in obesity, myoclonus, movement disorders, pain disorders, and some rare diseases.
-Despite these promising findings, no 5-HTP drug candidate has ever entered regulatory-grade clinical trials.
-No FDA- or EMA-approved drug product exists.
-Likely, this is because native 5-HTP is impractical as a drug treatment.
+In small clinical trials, involving thousands of patients, and in experimental clinical practice 5-HTP has shown promising therapeutic potential in a wide spectrum of human disorders, most notably depression, but also in obesity, myoclonus, movement disorders, pain disorders, insomnia, and some rare childhood disorders.
+Despite these promising therapeutic findings, no 5-HTP drug candidate has ever entered regulatory-grade clinical trials.
+No FDA- or EMA-approved 5-HTP drug product exists.
+Likely, this is because the native 5-HTP molecule is highly impractical as a drug therapy, due to 5-HTP’s (i) poor oral bioavailability, (ii) poor pharmacokinetics, and (iii) narrow absorption window restricted to the upper intestine.

-While 5-HTP appears to have good safety, the tolerability of native, immediate release, 5-HTP is often poor.
-5-HTP is rapidly absorbed from the intestine.
-This can cause transient 5-HTP spikes and hence serotonin spikes and bothersome adverse events, manifest usually as nausea, vomiting, and diarrhea.
+Native 5-HTP, when taken orally, is mostly converted to serotonin in the intestine.
+Hence, normally only a fraction—less than 10 %—of orally ingested 5-HTP reaches the blood stream and the brain.
+While 5-HTP appears to have good safety, the tolerability of native, immediate release, 5-HTP is often sub-optimal.
+What 5-HTP is absorbed from the intestine is absorbed rapidly.
+This can cause transient 5-HTP spikes and hence serotonin spikes and bothersome adverse events, manifest usually as nausea and other gastrointestinal events.
 Such CMax-effects are common for fast-absorbed compounds.
-Conversely, as native 5-HTP has a short half-life—2-3h in humans—blood 5-HTP levels drop off between administrations, necessitating three or more daily doses to maintain a just reasonably sustained serotonin amplifying effect.
-Further, native 5-HTP, when taken orally, is mostly degraded by the intestine.
-Hence, normally only a fraction of orally ingested 5-HTP reaches the blood stream and the brain.
-Thus, as a drug treatment, native 5-HTP is limited by the triple pharmacokinetic shortcomings of fast absorption, short half-life, and low bioavailability.
-Moreover, Evecxia discovered that 5-HTP has a narrow absorption window restricted to the upper intestine.
-A novel drug delivery technology that overcame the triple pharmacokinetic shortcomings of 5-HTP could, for the first time, realize the full therapeutic potential of 5-HTP and serotonin synthesis amplification, in depression, and in other mental and central nervous system disorders.
-EVX-101 is one such drug candidate.
+Conversely, as native 5-HTP has a short half-life—2-3h in humans—5-HTP plasma levels drop off between administrations, necessitating three or more daily doses to maintain a just reasonably sustained 5-HTP plasma levels and serotonin amplifying effect.
+Moreover, Evecxia discovered that 5-HTP has a narrow absorption window in humans, restricted to the upper intestine, with minimal 5-HTP absorption occurring in the colon.

 Therapeutic Rationale